• CPS Prosecutor (Grade 4)

 Her experience before the Eastern Caribbean Supreme Court encompasses criminal and civil litigation, and extends to defending in multi-handed murders, complex fraud and money laundering and sexual offences, as well as general commercial litigation, shareholder disputes, and asset recovery.
 Ayanna has frequently been instructed in cases involving novel areas of law and cases giving rise to constitutional law issues.

-Ayanna has delivered lectures and seminars on anti-money laundering and economic sanctions post-Brexit, to audiences worldwide, including at the OECS Regional Law Conference in Antigua.
+Ayanna has delivered lectures and seminars on anti-money laundering and economic sanctions post-Brexit, to audiences worldwide, including at the OECS Regional Law Conference in Antigua (2019) and Saint Lucia (2024).

 Notable Offshore & International Disputes cases